The earliest immigrants

 .
 Within 15 years the community had increased seven-fold to 519.

 The Bangladesh-born community in Victoria is currently the second largest in Australia, after New South Wales.
-Living predominately in the local government areas of Monash, Maribyrnong and Moreland, a high proportion of Bangladesh-born migrants are working as professionals in the fields of education, health and community services.
+Living predominately in the local government areas of Wyndham, Maribyrnong and Monash, a high proportion of Bangladesh-born migrants are working as professionals in the fields of education, health and community services.

 The community in Victoria has active social and cultural networks such as the Australia Bangladesh Council of Victoria (ABCV), which promotes Bengali culture and supports newly arrived migrants.